-Capital management is managed by the Treasury function, which forecasts cash flows and ensures that adequate short-term funds are in place to meet liabilities to suppliers and colleagues.
+Capital is managed by the Treasury function, which forecasts cash flows and ensures that adequate short-term funds are in place to meet liabilities to suppliers and colleagues.

-As a wholly owned subsidiary, the capital of Forza is monitored in accordance with the overall capital management policy of ASDA, and the primary objective of Forza's capital management policy was to be consistent with the requirements of the ultimate parent.
+As a wholly owned subsidiary, the capital of Forza is monitored in accordance with the overall capital management policy of Asda, and the primary objective of Forza's capital management policy is consistent with the requirements of the ultimate parent.

-ASDA has access to external borrowing facilities for short-term liquidity requirements, and forecasts cash flows to ensure that liabilities can be met as they fall due.
-The directors of ASDA Group Limited have provided a letter of support to the Company stating that ASDA Group Limited will provide financial support to the Company should it be required to enable it to continue to meet its liabilities as they fall due.
-Further details can be found in the Going Concern section of the Director's Report.
+Asda is a highly cash generative business and has access to liquidity in the form of cash and a revolving credit facility.
+The directors of Bellis Finco PLC have provided a letter of support to the Company stating that Bellis Finco PLC will provide financial support to the Company should it be required to enable it to continue to meet its liabilities as they fall due.
+Further details can be found in the Going Concern section of the Directors' Report.

 Certain transactions with suppliers are denominated in foreign currencies.
 Currency requirements are purchased on the spot market.
-It is ASDA's policy not to buy or hold foreign currency speculatively, and as a wholly owned subsidiary Forza adheres to this policy.
+It is Asda's policy not to buy or hold foreign currency speculatively, and as a wholly owned subsidiary Forza adheres to this policy.